awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-create-auto-scaling-group.md

 1. Call the create\-launch\-configuration command to create an Amazon EC2 Auto Scaling launch configuration\.

    Before you call this command, you need the ID of an AMI that works for this tutorial, represented by the placeholder *image\-id*\.
 You also need the name of an Amazon EC2 instance key pair to enable access to the Amazon EC2 instance, represented by the placeholder *key\-name*\.
-Finally, you need instructions to install the latest version of the AWS CodeDeploy agent\.
+Finally, you need instructions to install the latest version of the CodeDeploy agent\.

-   AWS CodeDeployTo get the ID of an AMI that works with this tutorial:
+   To get the ID of an AMI that works with this tutorial:

    1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.